 Self-coaching Forum for Passion and Satisfaction

-If you want the most satisfaction in life, discover your purpose and passion in life and develop a self-coaching forum to develop that passion and help others develop theirs.
+If you want the most satisfaction in life, discover your purpose and passion in life and develop a self-coaching forum to develop that passion into your professions and help others develop theirs.
+One of the best person that does this are high school football coaches, like Coach Bobby Hall that I had the pleasure of meeting coming off the 18th green at Lake Caroline.

 There is no greater satisfaction than coaching others.
 I prefer the term coaching, as opposed to teaching or instructor.
-One reason I like the word coaching is because, in addition to being an instructor, you have to be a motivator.
+One reason I like the word coaching is because, in addition to being an instructor, you have to be a motivator, like Coach Bobby Hall.
 In other words, you’re just not doing an information dump to others, but you’re motivating them to coach themselves and develop their passion.

 There was a great television series called The Paper Chase, about first-year law students at Harvard Law.
 The Professor Charles Kingsfield, played by John Houseman, was very demanding and a disciplined law professor who required excellence from his students.
 On the first day of class, Professor Kingsfield informed his students what his main mission was.
 He informed his students, “You are to teach yourselves the law, but I will train your minds.”

 This quote can be paired with another quote from the movie Cool Hand Luke, where Captain, played by Strother Martin, told Luke, played by Paul Newman, “You gotta get your mind right.”
-Ninety percent of coaching is mental of getting the student to understand how the subconscious mind functions with the conscious mind.
+Ninety percent of coaching is mental, between the ears, of getting the student to understand how the subconscious mind functions with the conscious mind.
 It’s not so much training the conscious mind, as it is understanding how the subconscious mind works in the learning process.

 10-Ground Rules for a Self-coaching Forum: